Loading of atoms into an optical trap with high initial phase-space density

-Nevertheless, no significant heating is observed, as shown in Fig. \ref{fig:cooling-dependence} (b).
-The temperature is approximately 14 $\mu$K for any $\Delta_\mathrm{M}$ in the measured range.
-We infer that the $\textit{F}$ = 2 - $\textit{F}'$ = 2 transition does not lead to heating, because it quickly pumps atoms into the $\textit{F}$ = 1 state.
-The emergence of the dark state may assist the pumping.

-The cooling beam power mainly influences the temperature.
-We observe the increase in the temperature to approximately 18 $\mu$K for $I_\mathrm{M}$ = 55 mW/cm$^2$.
-This suggests that the temperature is dominantly determined by the PGC, the temperature decrease by which is predicted to be proportional to $I_\mathrm{M}/\Delta_\mathrm{M}$.
-Despite the difference in temperature, the number of loaded atoms for $I_\mathrm{M}$ = 38 mW/cm$^2$ and $I_\mathrm{M}$ = 55 mW/cm$^2$ are comparable in the achievable detuning range.
-Thus, $I_\mathrm{M}$ = 38 mW/cm$^2$ results in a larger PSD.
-The following experiments are performed with $I_\mathrm{M}$ = 38 mW/cm$^2$ and $\Delta_\mathrm{M}$ = $-205$ MHz.
-The result, as discussed later, implies that the molasses temperature has little influence on the loading efficiency.
+Although the larger detuning is advantageous to maximize the atom number, the large detuning causes temperature increase.
+The PSD is almost constant when $\vert \Delta_\mathrm{M} \vert$ is smaller than approximately 230 MHz and it drops for the larger detuning as shown in Fig. \ref{fig:cooling-dependence} (c).
+The following experiments are performed with $I_\mathrm{M}$ = 28 mW/cm$^2$ and $\Delta_\mathrm{M}$ = $-232$ MHz with experimental optimization, which gives a high PSD and large atom number as well.